samstudy/28_pizza_bot/README.md

 # Telegram Bot for Pizzeria

-[TODO.
-There will be project description]
+The main task of this project is create Bot for Pizzeria

+### The service features
+- Catalog is loaded from DB
+- Product is editable from web page for admins

-# How to Use
+## How to Use

 Step 1.
 Register new telegram bot for development purposes, get the new token. [@BotFather](https://telegram.me/botfather)

 Step 2.
+Install modules from requirement

+Step 3.
+Create DB and migrate catalog to DB

-Launch
+Step 4.
+Launch bot

+Step 5.
+Launch server for web admin

+Example of  launch on Linux, Python 3.5:

 ```
-#!bash

-$ # the token below is not actual, you need to register a new one
+pip install -r requirements.txt
+python3 create_db.py
-$ BOT_TOKEN="110831855:AAE_GbIeVAUwk11O12vq4UeMnl20iADUtM" python3 bot.py
+python3 bot.py
+python3 server.py

 ```

 # Project Goals

 The code is written for educational purposes.
 Training course for web-developers - [DEVMAN.org](https://devman.org)